temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPSTART email-subscription-project-python-run_flask {"selectedLines": ["16-31"]}-->
 <!--SNIPEND-->

+The Workflow Id is set when the user provides their email.
+This ensures that the email is unique across all Workflows so that the user can't sign up multiple times, only receive the emails they've subscribed to, and when they cancel; they cancel the Workflow.

 This demonstrates the basic steps to [start a Workflow](https://python.temporal.io/temporalio.client.Client.html#start_workflow).

 Next, learn to query your Workflow.